IsabelleFong/odin-recipes/README.md

 # Odin - Recipe Website

-## A simple static webpage that displays recipes of various dishes
+## A simple static website that displays recipes of various dishes

 This project is a part of The Odin Project Foundations Course (HTML Foundations) to practice all of the HTML knowledge I have acquired.
 This project shows how to do the following: